BirjuVachhani/adaptive_theme/README.md

 );
 ```

-## Using floating theme button overlay
+## Using a floating theme button overlay

-Starting from `v3.3.0`, you can now set `debugShowFloatingThemeButton` to `true` and enable a floating button that can
+Starting from `v3.3.0`, you can now set `debugShowFloatingThemeButton` to `true` and enable a
-be used to toggle theme mode very easily.
-This is useful when you want to test your app with both light and dark theme
+floating button that can be used to toggle theme mode very easily.
+This is useful when you want to
-without restarting the app or navigating to settings screen where your theme settings are available.
+test your app with both light and dark themes without restarting the app or navigating to the
+settings screen where your theme settings are available.

 ```dart
 AdaptiveTheme(